kasper-piskorski/docs/pages/documentation/3-graql/graql-cheatsheet.md

 This page is intended to be a quick reference guide for those already familiar with Graql.
 For further information and additional documentation, please see the Graql section on our developer portal [grakn.ai/docs](http://www.grakn.ai/docs/graql/overview.html).

-{% include note.html content="This version of the cheatsheet is for Graql version 0.1.1" %}

 ## match

 A match query will search the graph for any subgraphs that match the given